Crypt212/obsidian-vault/MindMap/Software Engineering/PHP Language/PHP.md

 - Constants are defined **at compile-time** using `const` function, they are used without the `$`, example: `const MESSAGE = 'hello'`.

 - Differences between defining constant in run-time or compile-time:
-	- constants defined in run-time can't be defined inside control block
+	- constants defined in run-time can't be defined inside control blocks, like `if` for example.

 ### Printing